About the guide

 This document provides the design and deployment information for vManage Disaster Recovery (DR) using administrator triggered failover.
 It covers information about the different types of disaster recovery methods, along with the steps to set up administrator triggered disaster recovery.

-This guide assumes that SD-WAN controllers vSmart/vBond are already deployed and the vManage nodes are already created and the cluster is already configured.
+The guide assumes that SD-WAN controllers vSmart/vBond are already deployed and the vManage nodes are already created and the cluster is already configured.
 See the Cisco SD-WAN vManage Cluster Creation and Troubleshooting guide for further information on vManage clustering.
 See the Cisco SD-WAN Design Guide for additional background information on Cisco SD-WAN.

 This document contains four major sections: